Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 The second argument '103' represents the size of the partition And the third argument "0c" represents the partition type

-Hope this article helps in understaing the concept of partitioning the memory in linux based OS.
+Hope this article helped in understaing the concept of partitioning the memory in linux based OS.